stackhpc/ansible-role-os-config/README.md

 `os_config_content` is a string that is written out into the config file.
 Its often best setting that as an inline vault variable.

+`os_config_destination` is the directory where the configuration is written.
+This defaults to the home directory of the ansible user, but another common location is "/etc/openstack".

 Dependencies
 ------------